Home

 Which Tapering method is best?

-The only medically researched method of tapering off benzodiazepines was done by Dr. Heather Ashton.
+The only medically researched method of tapering off benzodiazepines that we are aware of was done by Dr. Heather Ashton.
 Her work in the field of benzodiazepine withdrawal syndrome resulted in what we've come to know as the Ashton Manual.

 In the last few years we've had a number of people use a method called "Water Titration" to get off their benzo.
 It was developed by a list member who learned the method from a former list member.
-Many who were unable to get their doctors to prescribe Valium or simply didn't want to do the Ashton crossover have used the water titration to get off the faster-acting benzos such as Ativan or Klonopin.
+Many who were unable to get their doctors to prescribe Valium or simply didn't want to do the Ashton crossover have used the water titration to get off the faster-acting benzos.

 So the biggest question is which method is right for you?
 Well, of course, that depends.
 Can you get your doctor to prescribe Valium?
 Do you want to taper Valium?
 Would you rather try just cutting your pills in tiny pieces and making cuts and see how it goes?
 Would you like to try water titration?
 Do you just want to dilute your pill in water, take out a dropper full and taper that way?

-See, no one needs to tell you that your way is wrong or that if you don't do it this way or that way, you will be sorry.
+No one needs to tell you that your way is wrong or that if you don't do it this way or that way, you will be sorry.
 If the way you choose to get off these drugs is working for you, that is what counts.
-If you are having a hellacious time and want to think about something else, we're here to help you all we can.
+If you are having a hellacious time and want to think about something else then there may be other methods to consider.

 Disclaimer: The information contained in this website was not compiled by a doctor or anyone with medical training.
 The advice contained herein should not be substituted for the advice of a physician who is well-informed in the subject matter discussed.
 Before making any decisions about your health or treatment you should always confer with your physician and it is always assumed that you will do so.